JennyGibson/JennyGibson.github.io/data/Gill.md

 ## Megan Cornell

-Megan is investigating the cogntive and social effects of Loose Parts Play interventions at Primary School playtimes.
+Megan is investigating the cognitive and social effects of Loose Parts Play interventions at Primary School playtimes.

 ## Gill Francis